Cartegena, Columbia is a spirit place even if I hate its heat, humidity, street vendors, and dirty streets.

 Paper figures hang on a wire fence by the Rio Tomebamba and are so fragile they are twisted and torn by forces outside their control.

-We are paper too, hold to our wires with all our strength so we are not blown into the river and drowned.
+Some say we are paper too, holding tightly to our conventions, with all our strength, so we are not blown into the river and drowned.